 Vooks has a curated, ever-growing library of kid-safe animated storybooks.
 Their books include read-along pacing and a visual connection between the words and text.

 GetEpic.com is a digital library of more than 40,000 books, videos, and quizzes.
 I love that it features teacher-created collections to make session planning easier for you.
 All educators can sign up for free.
-You can also send the parents an invitation for limited-time free access through June 30th, 2020.

 This is a curated database of eBooks for grades K through 6.
 They include animated talking picture books, read-along chapter books, and graphic novels.
 Either access it from your web browser or download their app.
 They offer free trials and special pricing for schools.